0xProject/0x-launch-kit-backend/README.md

 yarn watch:ts
 ```

 **Note:** There isn't currently a build step when working on the Javascript codebase because we assume `0x-launch-kit` will be running on Node.js > v8.0.
-If you want this project to work in an environment that doesn't support all the latest Javascript features, you will need to add a transpiler (e.g [Babel](https://babeljs.io/)).
+If you want this project to work in an environment that doesn't support many of the latest Javascript features, you will need to add a transpiler (e.g [Babel](https://babeljs.io/)) to this project.

 7. Start the relayer